aviationweather/airport-delays/README.md

 ### Data Wrangling

 After download, the raw CSV files were processed by a series of scripts aggregated in the script `make_dataset.py`.
-The processing results in an aggregation of the data into a SQLite database `/data/processed/airlines.db`.
+The processing results in an aggregation of the data into an SQLite database `/data/processed/airlines.db`.
 This process can be run with the command:

 ```shell
 make data